airportyh/Indentinator/README.md

 Indentinator!
 =============

-Indentinator is a Ruby script that inspects and changes the indentation in your source files. _Indent your code the way you want._
+Indentinator is a script that inspects and changes the indentation in your source files.
+It is language agnostic. _Indent your code the way you want._

 Install
 =======